I want to start writing more posts to show you how we find travel deals and cheap flights.

 Check baggage price and booking fees

-Don’t forget to add in baggage price and booking fees.
+Don’t forget to add in baggage price and booking fees when searching for flights.

 Because I was booking one leg with Jetstar and the other with Tiger Air, I wanted to make sure I wasn’t going to get charged two separate booking fees.
 If so, it may have made it more cost effective to just use either Tiger Air or Jetstar.